PabloJM21/ETL-pipeline/README.md

 │       └── MPCTI_data.csv             # CSV file for Total Inventories
 │
 ├── extract_data.py                    # Script to extract the raw data from the API corresponding to the last 5 years ├── run_etl.py                         # Script for the etl pipeline.
-Filters seasonally adjusted data for the monthly percentage change and t
+Filters, transforms and loads data into four csv files.

 ```